Fill your College Details

 1. Hardline coaxial cable

-Hardline coaxial cable features a larger diameter with a center conductor made of copper or silver.
-It is typically used in high-frequency applications like broadcasting and telecommunications.
+Hardline coaxial cable has a greater diameter with a copper or silver core conductor.
+Hardline coaxial cable is usually applied in high-frequency such as broadcasting and telecommunication.

 2. Flexible coaxial cable

-Flexible coaxial cables are highly flexible, with an inner conductor surrounded by a flexible polymer.
-They are ideal for applications requiring bending and movement.
+Flexible coaxial cables are highly pliable with an inner conductor that is covered by a flexible polymer.
+They are best suited to applications such as bending and motion.

 3. Semi-rigid coaxial cable

-Semi-rigid coaxial cable is comprised of a solid copper outer sheath with a Polytetrafluoroethylene (PTFE) dielectric.
-It is commonly used in environments where minimal flexing is required.
+Semi-rigid coaxial cable is covered in a solid copper outer jacket with polytetrafluoroethylene (PTFE) insulation.
+This is utilized where little flexing is needed.

 4. Formable coaxial cable

-Formable coaxial cable is similar to semi-rigid but utilizes a flexible metal sheath instead of a rigid copper outer.
-This design offers flexibility while maintaining structural integrity.
+Formable coaxial cable is also identical to semi-rigid except that it has a flexible metal sheath rather than the rigid copper outer.
+The construction provides flexibility while retaining structural integrity.

 5. Twinaxial cable

-Twinaxial cable contains two central conductors and a single outer core and dielectric.
-It is best suited for low-frequency digital and video transmission.
+Twinaxial cable has two core conductors and an outer dielectric and core.
+It is used for digital and low-frequency video transmission.

 6. Triaxial cable